-Primordial red spires, mesas and vast sandscapes….
+Monument Valley is a place of primordial red spires, mesas and vast sandscapes

 The spires and buttes of Monument Valley seem to float on a sea of red sand, imparting a sense of intriguing beauty of form and color that shifts with changes in light in the clear air.
 Far away from the cities, you enter into another world of ancient rock shaped by powerful forces of nature as we travel into the back country with a Navajo guide and enjoy a Navajo taco at a family site, hear the stories and songs.
 We experience a place and a culture for whom this land is alive and imbued with meaning.

 This is a video I made about a winter Monument Valley journey.
 Quieter in winter, it lends itself to a more contemplative experience then.

 Guided journeys arranged for groups or can consult with you in creating your independent journey, pre-trip seminar in Sedona and arrangement to meet with Native guides.

 Monument Valley is about a 13-14 hour round trip day to and from Sedona

 Best to combine a visit with other spectacular canyons and cultures of Arizona and Utah such as:

 Monument Valley and Canyon de Chelly and Hopi circle of striking formations, canyons and the 2 most traditional Native cultures in North America.

 2 – 3 days